Project 1882

 Cows, calves and bulls

-In dairy factories, calves are normally taken from their mother either immediately or within a few days after birth.
+In dairy factory farms, calves are normally taken from their mother either immediately or within a day after birth.
 This separation is stressful and to not be allowed to be together goes against the natural behavior of both the cow and the calf.
 In Sweden, cows have the right to graze outdoors 2–4 months per year.
-However, the right to graze is being questioned by parts of the industry and doesn’t include calves and bulls, which means that many animals in dairy and beef factories never get to go outside, both in Sweden and in the rest of the world.
+However, the right to graze is being questioned by parts of the industry and doesn’t include calves and bulls, which means that many animals in dairy and beef factory farms never get to go outside to graze, either in Sweden or in the rest of the world.

 It doesn't have to be this way.
 Project 1882 is working towards allowing cows and calves to stay together.
 We also advocate for the expansion of the right to graze, instead of it being restricted, so that more animals have the right to more outdoor access and grazing.
 As part of the initiative End the Cage Age we work towards ending the solitary confinement of calves in tight spaces.